peterdri/ece-communications-labs/_ece350/lab2/USRP-IQ.md

 - What do you observe on the spectrum analyzer display with Q(t) = 0?
 Try the other two options for Q(t).
 What do you observe on the spectrum analyzer?

-{% include alert.html title="Deliverable Question 2" content="The GRC flowgraph shows a complex stream getting fed into the USRP.
+{% include alert.html title="Deliverable Question 2" class="info" content="The GRC flowgraph shows a complex stream getting fed into the USRP.
 How come when **Q(t)=0** a real spectrum is shown on the spectrum analyzer?" %}

 ### USRP power levels

 - What is the minimum and maximum signal power output from the USRP?
 The USRP output power level can be set via the *QT GUI Range Widget* seen when running the flowgraph.

-{% include alert.html title="Deliverable Question 3" content="Why, when the USRP is active in transmit-mode, is its minimum output power greater than 0?" %}
+{% include alert.html title="Deliverable Question 3" class="info" content="Why, when the USRP is active in transmit-mode, is its minimum output power greater than 0?" %}

 ## Deliverables